-In anticipation of an attack by the self-proclaimed Islamic State, tens of thousands of Yezidis fled their homes throughout the Sinjar area and sought protection in the steep slopes of neighboring Mount Sinjar on August 4, 2014.
+Under attack by the self-proclaimed Islamic State, tens of thousands of Yezidis fled their homes throughout the Sinjar area; many sought protection on the steep upper slopes of neighboring Mount Sinjar on August 3, 2014.

 In the photos above, Goze, an 85-year-old Yezidi refugee, and her son Darwesh make it to a refugee camp in Kurdish-controlled Rojava, Syria, where they reunite with their family after being trapped on Mount Sinjar for eight days.